-Labneh, also spelled labnah, labne or lebne, is a versatile Middle Eastern strained yogurt with a spreadable texture similar to cream cheese.
-This delightfully tangy yogurt cheese is so easy to make, this recipe will become a staple in your kitchen.
+Labneh, also spelled labnah, labne, or lebne, is a versatile Middle Eastern strained yogurt with a spreadable texture similar to cream cheese.
+This 2-ingredient yogurt cheese is so easy to make; and I’m excited to share my easy go-to recipe that I’ve been making for 20+ years.

 An overhead photo of homemade labneh in a bowl, garnished with herbs, olives, figs, a radish and a drizzle of olive oil surrounded by various fruits and raw vegetables.